 If you own a business, you might invest your personal assets, including your savings, in the company.
 If the company sales don’t generate cash quickly enough, you may not be able to take money out of the business to pay yourself.
 Keep in mind that you need to maintain a good personal credit rating and the credit rating for your business.

 All of these situations require an emergency loan, but that’s not an option for many people.
 This is where alternative lending comes in.

 Personal loans are different from a traditional loan agreement with a bank or credit union.
 If you’re facing a personal financial emergency, consider the following types of alternative loans:

 An unsecured loan is simply a personal promise that you’ll pay the loan back.
 This loan does not include collateral.
 When you take out a car loan, the car itself serves as collateral that you’ll pay the loan back.
 The same rule applies with a home loan — your house is the collateral.
 Unsecured loans are based on your monthly income.
 The lender is making a judgment that you have enough money to pay back the loan.

-You can also borrow money by pledging an asset to get a loan.
+You can also borrow money by pledging an asset to get an emergency loan in Nigeria.
 Think about any items you own that have value, such as a car, fine jewelry or rare artwork.
 Stock and bonds can serve as collateral, too.